hHave you’ve heard about floating?

 Float pods are the most popular as they’re small and are better at providing a sensory deprivation experience.

-They look like spaceships and have a design to block out all sight and sound (thought they have a light if you need it).
+They look like spaceships and have a design to block out all sight and sound (though they have a light if you need it).

 The high concentration of salt allows you to float on top of the water without any physical exertion meaning you can fully relax.
 The water in a float tank is denser than the Dead Sea so even if you wanted to drown yourself it would be impossible.